-The Saint Joseph's University Special Education Department is a vibrant department comprised of dedicated faculty members with a wealth of educational experience.
+The Saint Joseph's University Department of Special Education is a vibrant department comprised of dedicated faculty members with a wealth of educational experiences.
 It is the goal of the faculty to prepare exemplary teachers, innovative school leaders, and educational researchers.

-We welcome you to explore the educational opportunities offered by the special education department, whether you are planning for your undergraduate experience or returning for graduate coursework and advanced degrees.
+We invite you to explore the educational opportunities offered by the Special Education department, whether you are planning for your undergraduate experience or returning for graduate coursework and advanced degrees.

-If you would like to learn more about the Department of Special Education, please contact the Chair, Dr. Virginia Johnson, Chair, by telephone at 610-660-1574 or e-mail at email@example.com.
+If you would like to learn more about the Department of Special Education, please contact the Chair, Dr. Cheryl George, Chair, by telephone at 610-660-3167 or e-mail at firstname.lastname@example.org.

 What our pre-service teacher candidates in the Special Education certification program are saying: